 After grapes are loaded into the press, compressed air slowly inflates the membrane so it presses the grapes against the perforated surface.
 After the pressing cycle is complete, a solenoid valve vents the membrane to atmosphere while a vacuum pump evacuates the remaining air — pulling the membrane back against the inside surface of the drum.

 Fabbri delivers the Optimal presses with one or two high-quality, industrial air compressors and a vacuum pump.
-(A 2-way valve permits connecting an external air supply.)
+(A two-way valve permits connecting an external air supply.)
 Users can choose manual operation or automatic cycling managed by a PLC for more consistency.
 Typical cycles gradually build pressure to a maximum of 2 bar and hold it between 2 and 20 minutes.

 Harv Tomlinson, of Oklahoma Export Co., the US agent for Fabbri, provided information for this article.